Rhonda Fleming: David O. Selznick

 Fleming's agent Willson went to work for David O. Selznick, who signed her to a contract.
 She had bit parts in In Old Oklahoma (1943), Since You Went Away (1944) for Selznick, and When Strangers Marry (1944).

 Fleming received her first substantial role in the thriller Spellbound (1945), produced by Selznick and directed by Alfred Hitchcock.
 She later said, "Hitch told me I was going to play a nymphomaniac.
 I remember rushing home to look it up in the dictionary and being quite shocked."
 The film was a success and Selznick offered her another good role in the thriller The Spiral Staircase (1946), directed by Robert Siodmak.

 Selznick lent her to appear in supporting parts in the Randolph Scott Western Abilene Town (1946) at United Artists and the film noir classic Out of the Past (1947) with Robert Mitchum and Kirk Douglas at RKO.

 Fleming's first leading role came in Adventure Island (1947), a low-budget action film produced for Pine-Thomas Productions at Paramount Pictures in the two-color Cinecolor process and costarring fellow Selznick contract player Rory Calhoun.

 Fleming auditioned for the female lead in the Bing Crosby film in A Connecticut Yankee in King Arthur's Court (1949), a musical loosely based on the story by Mark Twain.
 Fleming exhibited her singing ability, dueting with Crosby on "Once and For Always" and soloing with "When Is Sometime".
 They recorded the songs for a three-disc, 78-rpm Decca album conducted by Victor Young, who wrote the film's orchestral score.
 Fleming's vocal coach Harriet Lee praised her "lovely voice", saying, "she could be a musical comedy queen."
 The film was Fleming's first in Technicolor.
-Her fair complexion and bright red hair photographed exceptionally well and she was nicknamed the "Queen of Technicolor."
+Her fair complexion, bright red hair, and green eyes photographed exceptionally well and she was nicknamed the "Queen of Technicolor".

 Fleming next starred with Bob Hope in the hit film The Great Lover (1949), which established her as a star.
 She later said, "After that, I wasn't fortunate enough to get good directors.
 I made the mistake of doing lesser films for good money.
 I was hot—they all wanted me—but I didn't have the guidance or background to judge for myself."

 In February 1949, Selznick sold his contract players to Warner Bros., but he kept Fleming.

 In 1950 Fleming portrayed John Payne's love interest in the Western film The Eagle and the Hawk.